IAS 37, provision for review of buildings where EWS or cladding solutions have been used and contingent liabilities

 External wall systems and associated review

 The Group is undertaking a review of all of its current and legacy buildings where it has used EWS or cladding solutions and continues to assess the action required in line with the latest updates to Government guidance, as it applies, to multi-storey and multi-occupied residential buildings.
-All of our buildings, including those incorporating EWS or cladding solutions, were signed off by approved inspectors as compliant with the relevant Building Regulations at the time of completion.
+All our buildings, including those incorporating EWS or cladding solutions, were signed off by approved inspectors as compliant with the relevant Building Regulations at the time of completion.

-In relation to the timing of remediation spend, it has been assumed that the majority of the work will be completed over the next five years.
-The amount provided has been discounted accordingly.
-This depends on a number of factors, including the completion of legal documentation with the Government, timely engagement by building owners and remediation work being completed in line with our estimated timings.
+It has been assumed that the majority of the work will be completed over the next five years.
+This depends on a number of factors including timely engagement by building owners and remediation work being completed in line with our estimated timings.
+Accordingly, the provision has been discounted to its present value at the reporting date, resulting in a credit to cost of sales of £51.9m (2022: £nil) due to an increase in the discount rate in the period from 1.9% to 4.7% driven by higher gilt rates at the year end.

 The investigation of the works required at many of the buildings is at an early stage and therefore it is possible that these estimates will change over time or if government legislation and regulation further evolves.
+In relation to the Scottish Safer Buildings Accord, signed on 31 May 2023, the external wall provision is recorded on the basis that the standard of remediation required in Scotland is consistent with England and Wales.
+This will be confirmed when the final contract with the Scottish government is signed.

-29 Contingent liabilities
+29. Contingent liabilities

 Contingent liabilities related to subsidiaries